ClericPy/zipapps/README.md

                         static files.
 If unzip is *, will unzip all files and folders.
   --unzip-path UNZIP_PATH, -up UNZIP_PATH
                         The names which need to be unzip while running, name without ext. such as .so/.pyd files(which can not be loaded by zipimport), or packages with operations of static files.
-Defaults to $(appname)_unzip_cache, support TEMP/HOME/SELF as internal variables.
+Defaults to `./zipapps_cache`, support TEMP/HOME/SELF as internal variables.
 And you can also reset it with os.environ while running.
   --shell, -s           Only while `main` is not set, used for shell=True in subprocess.Popen.
   --main-shell, -ss     Only for `main` is not null, call `main` with subprocess.Popen: `python -c "import a.b;a.b.c()"`.
 This is used for `psutil` ImportError of DLL load.
   --strict-python-path, -spp
-                        Ignore global PYTHONPATH, only use app_unzip_cache and app.pyz.
+                        Ignore global PYTHONPATH, only use ./zipapps_cache and app.pyz.
   -cc, --pyc, --compile, --compiled
                         Compile .py to .pyc for fast import, but zipapp does not work unless you unzip it.
   -b BUILD_ID, --build-id BUILD_ID